star-history/star-history/public/blog/star-history-yearly-pick-2022-platform-engineering.md

 ![kubernetes-terraform](/blog/assets/yearly-pick-platform-engineering-2022/kubernetes-terraform.webp)

 Kubernetes has a widespread ecosystem and is the platform within platform engineering.
 Kubernetes is the primary runtime platform for all of the projects listed in this post except Terraform.
-Terraform also supports interaction with Kubernetes through the [Terraform Kubernetes Provider](https://registry.terraform.io/providers/hashicorp/kubernetes/latest/docs), which maintained by HashiCorp, and named after the three major cloud vendors.
+Terraform also supports interaction with Kubernetes through the [Terraform Kubernetes Provider](https://registry.terraform.io/providers/hashicorp/kubernetes/latest/docs), which is maintained by HashiCorp, and listed together with the three major cloud vendors.

 Trivia #1: Kubernetes’ name comes from the ancient Greek word for "helmsman", which explains its logo☸️.
 It also has a connection with the concept of container, and of course may be more or less aimed at the competitor Docker Swarm back then.